Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Go to your interview

 The *Ausländerbehörde* employee will ask for your documents one by one.
 After a few minutes, they will send you back to the waiting room.
-5 to 45 minutes later, you must go back to the same office.
+A few minutes later, you must go back to the same office.

 During your appointment, ask for a *[[Fiktionsbescheinigung]]*.
 It's a temporary residence permit.
 You might need it to travel outside of Germany.